drkanukie/mixture-boilerplate/README.md

 # mixture-boilerplate
-Basic setup for a mixture project for RWD development
+Basic setup for a mixture project for RWD development with sublime text support